 Cut out the pattern, being sure to leave a little space around the drawn line.
 Iron the cut-out freezer paper pattern to your felt fabric with the shiny, waxy side touching the felt.
 Cut along the pattern line through both the freezer paper and the felt.
 Finally, peel the freezer paper off of the felt.

 Now that you have learned how to cut felt patterns like a pro, here are some felt cutting patterns that will put your knowledge to the test!

-Not only are these felt hand warmers positively precious, but they're also reusable!
+Not only are these felt hand warmers positively precious (and upcycled!), but they're also reusable!
 Keep a heart in your pocket for a cozy warmth you'll feel all winter long.

-Sleek, sophisticated, and simple, this Monogrammed DIY Glasses Case is the perfect gift for the glasses enthusiast in your life.
+Sleek, sophisticated, and simple, this Monogrammed DIY Glasses Case is the perfect gift or make for glasses wearers.
 The best part?
 The felt is soft enough that it won't scratch your lenses!

 Nothing will get your sewing room more summer-ready than this ripe Summer Strawberry Pincushion Pattern.
 The vibrant red of the pattern will make sure you'll never misplace this sweet piece!

 You'll be the greatest mom in the galaxy after sewing a set of these Star Wars Inspired Homemade Dolls!
 Huggable and soft, these toys will be ideal anywhere from the playroom to the bedroom.

 Stunning, right?
 If you adore a vintage aesthetic, then this tutorial is the perfect thing for you!
 Give your hat collection a 1920s twist with this simple 1920s Cloche Hat Pattern.

 Felt projects are ideal for kids because it is a material that is super easy to work with and cheap to purchase.
 They are not only fun felt projects but they are easy sewing projects.